-While thermal impedance can provide valuable material information, the use of this measurement for the determination of “apparent” thermal conductivity has its limitations and is subject to potential bias due to the high force load requirements of the TIM Tester apparatus.
+Thermal impedance can provide valuable material information although the use of this measurement for the determination of apparent thermal conductivity has its limitations.
 While arguments can be made for both properties, thermal conductivity is largely viewed as the key performance metric for heat transfer and the most commonly used in thermal simulation studies.
-Transient-based methods provide a more practical route for the determination of thermal conductivity and allow for the measurement of both isotropic as well as anisotropic materials.
+Transient-based methods provide a complimentary method for the determination of thermal conductivity and allow for the measurement of both isotropic as well as anisotropic materials.

 This blog is a part of our Thermal Interface Materials (TIMs) & Dielectrics application.